Kannan171/tp/docs/UserGuide.md

 ### Listing all meetings : `listmeetings`

-Shows a list of all meetings in the address book.
+Shows a list of all meetings in TeamSync.

 Format: `listmeetings`

 Examples:
-* `listmeetings` lists all existing meetings in the address book.
+* `listmeetings` lists all existing meetings in TeamSync.
   ![result for 'listmeetings'](images/listMeetingResult.png)

 ### Delete an existing meeting: `delmeeting`